United Nations High Commissioner for Refugees: Cooperation within the United Nations

-As UNHCR is a programme governed by the UN General Assembly, and the UN Economic and Social Council, it cooperates with many other programs and agencies under the United Nations in order to effectively protect the rights of refugees.
+As UNHCR is a programme governed by the UN General Assembly and the UN Economic and Social Council, it cooperates with many other programs and agencies under the United Nations in order to effectively protect the rights of refugees.

 On 19 September 2016, the UN General Assembly hosted the UN Summit for Refugees and Migrants, a high-level summit to address large movements of refugees and migrants, with the aim of bringing countries together behind a more humane and coordinated approach.
 Leaders of the UN High Commissioner for Human Rights, UN Entity for Gender Equality and the Empowerment of Women, UN Office on Drugs and Crime, and the World Bank were present.
 The summit addressed the root causes and drive for migration and the necessity of global cooperation.
 As a result of this summit, the United Nations unveiled a draft set of principles that urge the international community to build on the momentum set by the adoption of the New York Declaration for Refugees and Migrants (2016).
 Specifically, the 20 draft principles focus on human rights; non-discrimination; rescue and assistance; access to justice; border governance; returns; violence; detention; family unity; child migrants; women migrants; right to health; adequate standard of living; decent work; right to education; right to information; monitoring and accountability; migrants’ human rights defenders; data; and international cooperation.
+The declaration set off a process leading to the negotiation of the Global Compact for Migration.

-On 28 September 2016, the UNHCR partnered with the UN Food and Agricultural Organization in Tehran for the Solutions Strategy for Afghan Refugees.
+On 28 September 2016, the UNHCR partnered with the UN Food and Agriculture Organization in Tehran for the Solutions Strategy for Afghan Refugees.
 FAO highlighted the contributions to be made by FAO towards SSAR objectives on livelihood related activities including livestock and fishery initiatives as well as nutritional projects in Iranian schools.

 FAO and UNHCR are committed to increasing refugees’ access to livelihood opportunities and reducing dependency on humanitarian aid.
-Of late, a joint livelihood strategy for South Sudan was launched looking to address this issue with a clearly defined action plan.
+Of late, a joint livelihood strategy for South Sudan was launched, looking to address this issue with a clearly defined action plan.
 The strategy targets both refugees (70%) and local communities (30%) in refugee-hosting areas across the country.

+UNHCR is a member of the United Nations Development Group, a consortium of organizations dedicated to sustainable development.

+Aid transparency

+UNHCR regularly publishes to the International Aid Transparency Initiative (IATI) using the identifier XM-DAC-41121.
+Publication started in 2018, but data is available from 2016 onwards aligning to the Grand Bargain (humanitarian reform).
+The organisation was assessed by Publish What You Fund and included in the 2024 Aid Transparency Index with an overall score of 63.4 which is categorised as a "good" score.